Nathy-M/alx-system_engineering-devops/0x01-shell_permissions/README.md

-101-symbolic_link_permissions change group owner of _hello to vincent and staff
+102-if_only changes owner of the file hello to betty only if it is owned by the user